-A fascinating blend of old and new greets visitors to Singapore’s bustling Chinatown, a haven for foodies, shoppers and history buffs.
+A fascinating blend of old and new greets visitors in Singapore’s bustling Chinatown, a haven for foodies, shoppers and history buffs.
 Get started at the Chinatown Heritage Centre to learn more about Chinese culture and see how early Chinese migrants to Singapore once lived.
 Foodies will want to bring their appetites to Chinatown Food Street (CFS) located on Smith Street, where you can choose from a wide range of eateries and food stalls.
-Or check out the nearby Maxwell Road Hawker Centre, one of the oldest and largest hawker centers in Singapore and home to some seriously tasty local dishes.
+Or check out the nearby Maxwell Road Hawker Centre, one of the oldest and largest hawker centers in Singapore and home to some seriously tasty local dishes at wallet-friendly prices.

-Avid shoppers take note; Orchard Road is the ultimate browsing and buying destination in Singapore, known for high-end boutiques and gleaming malls that beckon shoppers, this is Asia’s most famous shopping street.
+Avid shoppers take note; Orchard Road is the ultimate browsing and buying destination in Singapore.
+Known for high-end boutiques and gleaming malls that beckon shoppers, this is Asia’s most famous shopping street.
 Accessible via three MRT stations, Orchard Road consists of well over 20 shopping malls and six shopping centers, including the futuristic-looking ION Orchard with its glass, steel and marble façade and eight floors of shops.
 This is also where you'll find the ION Sky Observatory offering Instagram-worthy 360-degree views of the district below.
 If you get hungry, malls here have diverse food selections, many of which are much more affordable than you might think based on the surrounding brands staring back at you.

 Bustling, trendy and vibrant, the Marina Bay area of Singapore never fails to impress, no matter how long you’ll be spending in the exciting neighborhood.
 One of the most noteworthy buildings here is the Marina Bay Sands.
 Not only a luxury hotel, the impressive property is also home to one of the world’s largest rooftop infinity pools (for hotel guests only, unfortunately), luxury shopping, and the ArtScience Museum.
 Also in the area are the sprawling Gardens by the Bay, something not to be missed for the awesome Supertrees—tree-shaped vertical gardens that are between nine and 16 stories tall.
 Marina Bay is also home to popular food market Lau Pa Sat (open 24 hours a day), and iconic Merlion Park (take a selfie with the iconic Merlion fountain while you're there).